Discover a Love for Reading and Nature

 Help Every Child Get a Free Book!

 We’re always happy to take donations of gently used or new books, especially bilingual books about nature!
-Please contact Cynthia at [email protected] or just bring them by our office at 618 4th Street, Suite 217, Santa Rosa, 95404.
 Our office is generally open from 9am – 5pm, Monday through Friday (not open on the weekends) but call ahead to make sure someone will be there.
 (707) 544-7284.
 Thank you!

 Questions about Let’s Read Outside?